h4ck3rm1k3/rubysl-rexml/README.md

-# Rubysl::Rexml
+# RubySL::Rexml

-TODO: Write a gem description
+This gem packages the MRI standard library REXML.
+See README.MRI.md for license, authors, and description of the original library.

 ## Installation